5G-ERA/docs/README.md

 ## 3.2 User roles.

-The CROP system is a cloud native solution that involves multiple roles, each assuming an specific user-knowledge.
-If you are a single ROS developer, you will need to assume all basic roles except CROP developer.
+The CROP system is a cloud native solution that involves multiple roles, each assuming a specific user-knowledge.
+We highly recommend following CROP tutorial that reflects your knowledge area.
+If you are a single ROS developer, you will need to assume all basic roles.

 ### 3.2.1 Administrator